dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 # [Red Hat Enterprise Linux](#tab/linux-rhel)

-To configure Nginx as a reverse proxy to forward HTTP requests to your ASP.NET Core app, modify `/etc/nginx/nginx.conf`.
-Open it in a text editor, and replace the `server{}` code block with contents with the following snippet:
+To configure Nginx as a reverse proxy to forward HTTP requests to your ASP.NET Core app, modify `/etc/nginx.conf`.
+Open it in a text editor, and replace the `server{}` code block with the following snippet:

 # [SUSE Linux Enterprise Server](#tab/linux-sles)

-To configure Nginx as a reverse proxy to forward HTTP requests to your ASP.NET Core app, modify `/etc/nginx/nginx.conf`.
-Open it in a text editor, and replace the `server{}` code block with contents with the following snippet:
+To configure Nginx as a reverse proxy to forward HTTP requests to your ASP.NET Core app, modify `/etc/nginx.conf`.
+Open it in a text editor, and replace the `server{}` code block with the following snippet:

 ---